 Preparing for departure

 Keeping it simple is the key to success.
 There are a lot of things that worry people unnecessarily so we’ll try to put you mind at rest.
 Clipboard at the ready folks!
-There will be a downloadable checklist coming soon.

 The checklist covers the following: